TheAnonymousCrusher/UJA-OS-Web/README.md

 ## Getting Started

-Download UJA-OS now and bring your school's technology to the next level.
+Visit our website now UJA-OS and bring your school's technology to the next level.

 [**Download UJA-OS**](#)